If you are looking for comprehensive instructions on how to fill cremation jewelry please download our instructions on how to fill cremation jewelry.

 Threaded Screw Openings

-Filling cremation jewelry is typically done with the assistance of a small funnel.
-Most jewelry includes a small plastic funnel which can be used to help transfer the cremains, dried flowers, lock of hair, or earth from a special place.
-In addition to a funnel, a small object such a paper-clip or toothpick can be used to help assist the cremains from the funnel into the jewelry.
+When following steps on how to put ashes into a necklace or other piece of jewelry, you may see that the instructions refer to a small ash funnel.
+Most cremation jewelry includes a small plastic ash funnel that can be used to help transfer the cremains, dried flowers, lock of hair, or earth from a special place.
+In addition to a funnel, a small object such a paper-clip or toothpick can be used to help assist in moving the cremains from the funnel into the jewelry.

+If you’re not comfortable after reading through how to put ashes in a locket or pendant, you may find a local business that will do it for you.
 Families will commonly seek assistance from a local jeweler or funeral director if they prefer to have someone do it for them.
-We encourage families to call local establishments to make sure they are capable of sealing the pendants.
+It is wise to call local establishments ahead to make sure they are capable of sealing the pendants.

 Caring For Cremation Jewelry